-In process...working on a small book about my family and the Holocaust.
+In process...working on a small book about family?

 "I hastened away.
 The phone box was empty.
 It was like a nightmare, only much worse.
 I said to myself, ‘Lord help me that I get the connection to Potsdam, hope that Hans is at home, hope that he hears the ringing.’
 He answered, terrified—we had always anticipated something bad happening.
 We had a conversation most taciturn: ‘You have to come immediately!’
 ‘Something bad?’ he asked.
 ‘Yes!’
 ‘I am coming!’
 ‘But please eat something first!’
 ‘Yes!’
 Reading these words, you might think, ‘How can someone think of eating in a situation like this?’
 I thought like this in former times, but by now I know.
 You can think of eating even in the hour of death, you can think about drinking, a warm blanket, a piece of bread during a bitter farewell."